mtinone/mtinone.com/content/portfolio/in-conversation-with-john-lugo-cepr-q-a-2.md

 ---
-title: "# In Conversation with John Lugo: CEPR Q&A #2"
+title: "In Conversation with John Lugo: CEPR Q&A #2"
 date: 2016-11-04T10:51:27.463Z
 categories:
   - null